RationalOwl/rationalowl-sample/device-app/android/sample1/README.md

                 // sometimes, FCM onNewToken() callback not called,
                 // So, before registering we need to call it explicitly.
-                // simple way is just call setDeviceToken api in the onStart() callback,
+                // simple way is just call setDeviceToken api in the onCreate() callback,
                 // which  exist registerDevice API

                 String fcmToken = instanceIdResult.getToken();